Healthy Homes Assessment Mohaka

 Healthy Homes Assessment Services

-Did you be aware that the Healthy Homes Standards came into effective on July 1st, 2021?
-Landlords now have to ensure their Mohaka rental properties meet the minimum Healthy Homes Standards within 90 days of any new or renewed tenancy and all private rentals must be completely conforming by the 1st July 2024.
+Did you know that the Healthy Homes Standards came into effect on the 1st July 2021?
+Landlords must make sure that their Mohaka rental properties meet the minimum Healthy Homes Standards within 90 days of the start of any new or renewed tenancy, and all private rentals must be fully in compliance by July 1st 2024.

-We will evaluate your rental property to check whether it satisfies the NZ Healthy Homes and Residential Tenancy Acts standards.
-After the assessment, we’ll advise you or your property manager about any work required. requirements to be done, and offer the report with all the necessary information for your tenancy contract’s Healthy Home Statement of Compliance.
+We will evaluate the rental property you have in order to determine whether it satisfies the NZ Healthy Homes and Residential Tenancy Acts standards.
+After the assessment, we will advise you or your property manager of any work needed to be completed. needs to be done, and provide a report with all the necessary information for your tenancy agreement’s Healthy Home Statement of Compliance.

-Failure to fulfill the requirements under the Healthy Homes Standards is a breach under the Residential Tenancies Act 1986, and any landlord found not following the rules could be subject to fines of up to $7200 plus any additional healthier homes associated fines.
+Inability to meet the standards to comply with the Healthy Homes Standards is a breach under the Residential Tenancies Act 1986, and landlords who are not complying may be liable for up to $7200 plus any additional healthy homes associated fines.

-We’re completely independent assessors for rental properties, and are fully qualified to evaluate both Healthy Homes and Homefit.
+We are completely independent assessors for rental properties, as well as fully qualified to evaluate each of Healthy Homes and Homefit.

 Call Now 0800 232 113